-LeMaitre, AlboGraft, LifeSpan, UnBalloon, and XenoSureare registered trademarks of LeMaitre Vascular, and MultiTASC is an unregistered trademark of LeMaitre Vascular.
-This Quarterly Report on Form 10-Q also includes the registered and unregistered trademarks of other persons.
+LeMaitre, AlboGraft, AlboSure, LifeSpan, UnBalloon, and XenoSure are registered trademarks of LeMaitre Vascular, and MultiTASC is an unregistered trademark of LeMaitre Vascular.
+This Quarterly Report on Form 10-Q also includes the registered and unregistered trademarks of other persons which are the property of their respective owners.